 At the time, we had to select a government approved reason for going.
 This was basically a list of 7 items on a form that was handed to us at the airport in Ft Lauderdale by a Spirit Air representative.
 She informed us that we could pick any box because no one checked them any more.
 Since that visit in December 2016 – January 2017, I have been told that the form is once again being checked and that some options are not good to pick.
 Do your homework I guess.

 I also had to obtain visa forms for Cuba.
 The airline provided a phone number to their affiliated agent for this purpose.
 I called many times and left messages.
 As the date for departure approached I stated to send emails.
 Finally got a reply.
 Fill out a web form.
 Pay $60 each, plus shipping and you get visa form in the mail.
 They don’t ask any specifics.
 Once the forms arrived via courier I found that the forms were blank.
 Fill them out yourself.
+If you need help with your citizenship dominica application, talk to Astons immigration advisers today.

 More monkey business at the airport.
 The agent (who gave us the checklist mentioned above) also gave us medical insurance paperwork that was classified as baggage handling fees on my ticket payment.
 Everyone must have Cuban health insurance to visit Cuba.
 But because of the lingering US embargo, the insurance is classified as baggage fee to the airlines.